SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/values.md

 # Updating task form values

-Task form values can be submitted using web API only if there was a submission using Mobile Tracker App ([Android](https://play.google.com/store/apps/details?id=com.navixy.xgps.tracker&hl=ru) / [iOS](https://apps.apple.com/us/app/x-gps-tracker/id802887190)).
-The use case is to "fix" incorrectly filled data.
-This action not intended to fill empty form from scratch.
+Task form values can only be submitted using the web API if there was a previous submission using the Mobile Tracker App ([Android](https://play.google.com/store/apps/details?id=com.navixy.xgps.tracker&hl=ru) / [iOS](https://apps.apple.com/us/app/x-gps-tracker/id802887190)).
+The purpose of this feature is to correct any incorrectly filled data that was accidentally submitted.
+It is not intended for filling out an empty form from scratch.
+This action can only be used if the task status is "assigned," and the device must not be deleted.
+It will not work for any other task statuses.

 ***